-The typical thermal resistance ($R\theta{j,case}$) between the junction and the solder pads of the LUXEON emitter is provided in the LUXEON 2835 Color Line datasheet.
-With this information, the junction temperature (T_j) can be determined according to the following equation:
+The typical thermal resistance $R\theta{j\text{-}case}$ between the junction and the solder pads of the LUXEON emitter is provided in the datasheet.
+With this information, the junction temperature T_i can be determined according to the following equation:

-$$T_j = T{case} + R\theta{j-case} \cdot P{electrica}$$
+$$T_j = T{thermal \ pad} + R\theta{j-thermal \ pad} \cdot P{electrical}$$

-In this equation, T{case} is the temperature at the bottom of the solder pads of the LUXEON emitter and $P{electrical}$ is the electrical power going into the emitter.
-In typical applications it may be difficult, though, to measure the temperature (T{case}) directly.
-Therefore, a practical way to determine the junction temperature of the LUXEON emitter is by measuring the temperature (T_c) of a predetermined sensor pad on the PCB with a thermocouple.
+In this equation T{case} is the temperature at the bottom of the solder pads of the LUXEON emitter and $P{electrical}$ is the electrical power going into the emitter.
+In typical applications it may be difficult, though, to measure the temperature T{case} directly.
+Therefore, a practical way to determine the junction temperature of the LUXEON emitter is by measuring the temperature T{case} of a predetermined sensor pad on the PCB with a thermocouple.

-The recommended location of the sensor pad is right next to the anode of the LUXEON emitter on the PCB, as shown in Figure 5.
-To ensure accurate reading, the thermocouple (TC) tip must make direct contact to the copper of the PCB onto which the LUXEON emitter anode pad is soldered (i.e. any solder mask or other masking layer must first be removed before mounting the thermocouple onto the PCB).
-The tip of the TC wire should be placed as close as possible to the LUXEON emitter package on the exposed anode copper layer (e.g. 0.5mm).
-The thermal resistance ($R\theta{j,s}$) between the sensor pad and the LUXEON emitter junction was experimentally determined on a 1mm thick Al-MCPCB with the following PCB properties: 2 oz. copper and 100um thick dielectric layer with 3 W/(m·K).
+The recommended location of the sensor pad is right next to the cathode of the LUXEON emitter on the PCB, as shown in Figure 4 and Figure 5.
+To ensure accurate reading, the thermocouple (TC) tip must make direct contact to the copper of the PCB onto which the LUXEON emitter cathode pad is soldered, i.e. any solder mask or other masking layer must be first removed before mounting the thermocouple onto the PCB.
+The tip of the TC wire where two dissimilar metals are welded should be placed as close as possible to the LUXEON emitter package on the exposed cathode copper layer as shown in Figure 4.
+The thermal resistance $R\theta{j,s}$ between the sensor pad and the LUXEON emitter junction was experimentally determined on FR4 PCBs for the two different designs (see Table 1).
+The junction temperature can then be calculated as follows: